Scarats/minishell/README.md

   - [x] echo
   - [x] pwd
   - [x] cd
     - [ ] Check access permissions for builtins.
 - [ ] See exit_status / code.
 - [ ] Shells variables, 1 list, bool exported, non exported var are erased at the end of the process.
 Exported are kept.
 - [ ] Signals.
 - [ ] Execution.
 - [ ] Handle PATH (not the current hardcoded version).
+- [ ] Make find bin look at the current dir as well.
 - [ ] Error handling system.
 - [x] Create subshell.